 “The more you sweat in training, the less you bleed in combat.”

-Role-playing training – when done the right way – is one of the most effective methods of preparing your sales and marketing staff for any situation and any customer.
+Sales training utilizing role-playing techniques – when done the right way – is one of the most effective methods of preparing your staff for any situation and any customer.
 Properly conducted role-playing sessions can sharpen your staff’s skills and significantly increase your sales volume.
 In particular, video role-playing combines the effectivity of actual role-play with the reliability, knowledge-retention appeal and reusability that is inherent in pre-recorded video learning material.

 Introduction and the “Swiss Army Knife” Video

 Most potential sales situations will involve customers who have at least a mild interest in availing of your products and services but need that last push of persuasion to see the value in your offerings and convince them to finally open up their wallet.
 In most such cases, a well-scripted “swiss army knife” role-play video that depicts the “usual customer” that will enable your staff to practice the knowledge they have learned in your onboarding resources is a good way to kick off learning using video role-playing.